marcusholl/misc/Readme.md

 1.)
 Under "Prerequisites" we have to _add_:

-* With Docker: you have to provide a docker file derived from the "node" docker image containing these global dependencies: "@ui5/cli @sap/ux-ui5-tooling @ui5/logger @ui5/fs"
+* With Docker: you have to provide a docker file derived from the "node" docker image containing these global dependencies: "@ui5/cli @sap/ux-ui5-tooling @ui5/logger @ui5/fs".
+All these dependencies are available in the default npm registry.

 The corresponding docker file (which we do not publish) would look like